Create custom pipeline in cognee

 )

-for pipeline_run_info in pipeline_run:
+async for pipeline_run_info in pipeline:

 print(pipeline_run_info) # Shows pipeline status and execution details